phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 You are sitting a lot, quite a lot.
 Public media considers sitting as severe to your health as smoking.
-As I wouldn't go that far (according to more serious research papers [serious research papers](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6187798/), widespread conclusion stays that sitting too much without exercise will do you harm in the long run.
+As I wouldn't go that far (according to more [serious research papers](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6187798/)), widespread conclusion stays that sitting too much without exercise will do you harm in the long run.
 So don't just commute from your office desk to the couch.
 Instead, set aside at least 30 minutes of time during the day for walking, running, gym, yoga, Karate or whatever activity you prefer.
 You don't need to become an athlete, but increasing your fitness level also increases your energy levels, which means you can think faster, have more focus and more energy to push through the challenges of your work day.